defund12/defund12.org/_emails/portlandOr-defundPPB.md

-  Wheeler's proposal represents a slight decrease from the PPB proposal, the PPB is a department whose reach into Portland communities needs to be curtailed through reducing the budget, not by increasing it.\n\nMore money for policing but less money for police accountability is completely unacceptable at this moment in history.
+  Wheeler's proposal represents a slight decrease from the PPB proposal, the PPB is a department whose reach into Portland communities needs to be curtailed through reducing the budget, not by increasing it.\n\nMore money for policing but less money for communities is completely unacceptable at this moment in history.
   The city, the state, and country are all watching.
-And so am I. I call on the Mayor, the Commissioners, and all other City Council Members to use their powers to continue to reduce the budget and pledge to increase Police accountability and transparency.
+And so am I. I call on the Mayor, the Commissioners, and all other City Council Members to use their powers to continue to reduce the budget and pledge to defund the Portland police department.
-  I promise that you will lose my support and my vote if you aren't willing to make a public and vocal stand to help defund the PPB and increase their accountability and transparency.\n\nThank you for your time,\n[YOUR NAME]\n[YOUR ADDRESS]\n[YOUR EMAIL]\n [YOUR PHONE NUMBER]"
+  I promise that you will lose my support and my vote if you aren't willing to make a public and vocal stand to help defund the PPB.
+  \n\nThank you for your time,\n[YOUR NAME]\n[YOUR ADDRESS]\n[YOUR
+  EMAIL]\n [YOUR PHONE NUMBER]"
 ---